daecepi/JobsityChallengesThirdSchool/ChallengesWeek8/Challenge1/README.md

 ## Database preparation:
-- Make sure mongoDB proccess is running properly (thus the database if running).
+1. Make sure mongoDB proccess is running properly (thus the database if running before continuing).
+2. If a version **previous to October 25 (2019)** of the database is installed on your system please follow steps bellow
+  1. Enter a command line as you would to execute `mongod` command and run the  command `mongo` instead.
+  2. Follow this [example](https://www.tutorialkart.com/mongodb/mongodb-delete-database/) to drop the **database with the name "BookshelfBD"** .

-### Steps to prepare dabase
+### Steps to prepare database
-1. If your mongodb bin folder is added to Path of your system (therefore any command in there can be opened in the console just by adding it) got to the next step IF NOT move inside your terminal to the BIN folder of your MongoDB installation
+1. If your mongodb bin folder is added to Path of your system (therefore any command in there can be opened in the console just by adding it) got to the next step IF NOT move inside your terminal to the BIN folder of your MongoDB installation.
 2. locate the BooksInfo.json inside the BD folder and copy the path to it (this is the information of the books)
 3. Run the command shown below putting the path that you copied instead of "[PATH_IN_YOUR_COMPUTER]" (with the MongoDB database working)
 - ON MAC/LINUX `./mongoimport --db BookshelfBD --collection books --type json --file "[PATH_IN_YOUR_COMPUTER]/BooksInfo.json" --jsonArray`